Wonit logo

 The simple answer

 Sales people focus on building relationships with customers.
 Presales people handle the technical stuff.
 Sales makes sure the customer is a good fit for your product.
 Presales makes sure your product is a good fit for the customer's problems.
+Both jobs are important, and they work together.

 What do presales people do?

 Selling to businesses is complicated.
 There's too much work for just one salesperson to handle everything.
 That's where presales comes in - they take care of the technical parts so sales people can focus on building relationships.
+Presales experts know your product inside and out.
+They understand exactly how it fits with a customer's existing technology.
+They can answer detailed questions about features and setup that regular sales people might not know.

 Common presales tasks